About 20,000 National Guard Members To Deploy For Inauguration, Officials Say

 The troops will be coming from nearly all states, Bowman reported, adding that only those who are either military police or have law enforcement experience will be armed.

-Others will have access to their weapons, but not carry them and it remains unclear where the troops will deploy at the Capitol, according to the U.S. official.
+Others will have access to their weapons but not carry them, and it remains unclear where the troops will deploy at the U.S. Capitol, according to the U.S. official.

 "In light of reports of more demonstrations, I urge that there must be NO violence, NO lawbreaking and NO vandalism of any kind," Trump said.
 "That is not what I stand for, and it is not what America stands for.
 I call on ALL Americans to help ease tensions and calm tempers.
 Thank You."

 Presidential inaugurations are always massive security operations, but Biden's inauguration on Jan.
-20 is facing heightened security concerns following the breach on the U.S. Capitol last week that left five people dead, including a Capitol Police officer.
+20 is facing heightened security concerns following last week's breach of the U.S. Capitol that left five people dead, including a Capitol Police officer.

-This comes as the House of Representatives readies for a vote on a historic second impeachment of President Trump.
-The resolution charges him with "incitement of insurrection."
-National Guard troops are patrolling the hallways of Congress, some carrying military-issued rifles.
+These security moves come as the House of Representatives voted Wednesday to impeach President Trump a second time.
+The resolution charged him with "incitement of insurrection."
+National Guard troops are already patrolling the hallways of Congress, some carrying military assault rifles.

-It was a startling reminder that just a week ago, hundreds of rioters attacked the building, overrunning Capitol Police in an attempt block lawmakers from confirming Biden's electoral victory.
+It was a startling reminder that just a week ago rioters attacked the building, overrunning Capitol Police in an attempt to block lawmakers from confirming Biden's Electoral College victory.

 Moments ago, I spoke with Secretary of the Army Ryan McCarthy about the military response to the January 6 Capitol attack and ongoing security measures.— Rep. Jason Crow (@RepJasonCrow) January 10, 2021